The Breeze (New Zealand radio station): Auckland

-Breakfast presented by Robert Rakete and Jeanette Thomas followed by Robert Scott 10am– 3 pm, Sarah van der Kley (from Christchurch) between 3pm - 7pm, Tania Burgess 7 pm – 12 am along with local weekend shows.
-The Breeze Auckland is local 24 hours a day, seven days a week.

 Waikato

 This station was originally Waikato's Y99.3 playing an Adult Contemporary Music Format.
 The station was relaunched as The Breeze in April 2003, this was the very first station to be rebranded as The Breeze.

-Local Programming: Breakfast presented by Stu Smith and Camille Guzzwell.

 Coromandel Peninsula

 The Breeze broadcasts in Thames on 90.8 MHz, Mercury Bay on 96.7 MHz, Pauanui/Tairua on 90.7 MHz and Whangamata on 99.5 MHz.

 Tauranga

-The Breeze launched in Tauranga around September 2007 on 96.1 MHz, a frequency previously used by other Mediaworks brands, before moving to 95.8 MHz.
+The Breeze launched in Tauranga around September 2007 on 96.1 MHz, a frequency previously used by other MediaWorks brands (including Radio Pacific and, later, Radio Live), before moving to 95.8 MHz.

-Local Programming: Breakfast presented by Jolene James and Max Baird.

 Rotorua

 The Breeze launched in Rotorua in 2008 broadcasting temporarily on 96.7.
 Previously 96.7 had been used to broadcast Mai FM into Rotorua, RadioWorks purchased Mai FM in March 2008 and replaced Mai FM with The Breeze.
 However, when The Radio Network purchased the 96.7 MHz frequency in July, it switched frequency to 91.9 MHz, formerly used by Radio Live.